Kenneth Wagner (racing driver)

-Kenneth Wayne Wagner (September 19, 1917 – March 1, 1981) was a stock car racing driver from the early NASCAR Cup Series years, competing in NASCAR's inaugural season.
+Kenneth Wayne Wagner (September 19, 1917 – March 1, 1981) was an American stock car racing driver from the early NASCAR Cup Series years, competing in NASCAR's inaugural season.
 He won the first pole position at the season finale 1949 Wilkes 200.

 Career

 Wagner's NASCAR debut came in 1949, when he competed at Martinsville Speedway.
 He competed in three races in 1949 at Martinsville, Heidelberg Raceway (near Pittsburgh), and North Wilkesboro Speedway.
 He took the pole position for the Wilkes 200, the first ever pole position at North Wilkesboro for the NASCAR Cup Series.
 Wagner then raced three more times in the 1950 season with a best start of fourth at Langhorne Speedway and a tenth place at the second Langhorne race.
-He finished tenth at the Langhorne circle for his only top ten career finish.
+He finished tenth at the Langhorne circle for his only top-ten career finish.
 He also competed in the inaugural Southern 500 at Darlington where he finished 70th of 78 cars.
 Wagner would skip several years before his next NASCAR race in 1956.
 He raced three times in 1956: Daytona Beach Road Course, Wilson Speedway, and his final NASCAR start at Langhorne.